rafsanRubaiyat/DL_Python/README.md

-# DL_Python
+# DL for Grap and others in Python
-Theano, Keras, Tensorflow, and other essential libraries' usage for Neural Networks
+Simple Jupyter cells for Theano, Keras, Tensorflow, Networkx, Numpy etc